michal-molas/TermCam/README.md

 TermCam uses CImg (http://cimg.eu/).

 The only thing you need to do is have the CImg.h file (download from website above) in the same directory as termcam.cpp and compile with `-ljpeg`, `-lz` flags.

+## Requirements
+TermCam (for now) can only be used on linux.

+You need a connected webcam.